cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 This activity is split into 2 parts, the first part can be done asynchronously in advance of the group/in class activity:

 1\) The students are asked to explore historical recipes for bread, bake their own bread, and impress a small object into the pith.
 They are also asked to develop a protocol for step 2 - the pour.
-See the [student activity sheet]({{< ref "/documents/activity-sheets/breadmolding-student-activity-sheet" >}})
+See the [Bread Making student activity sheet]({{< ref "/documents/activity-sheets/breadmolding-student-activity-sheet" >}})

 2\) Part 2 takes place together in class (or can be done online).
 There is no worksheet, because part of the assignment is for the students to closely read the manuscript and develop their own experimental protocol.
 See the sample class plan below.

 **Themes:**

 Embodied knowledge, everyday life, food, material culture, ephemeral art, art, sculpture, decorative arts, craft

 **Safety notice: uses hotplates**